-• An official copy of the Transient Form from her/his home institution.
+An official copy of the Transient Form from her/his home institution.

-Request Your Edward Waters College Transcript
+Request Your Edward Waters University Transcript

-- Official copies of your academic transcript can be forwarded to any school and/or agency upon your official request to the Office of the Registrar. - Transcripts are only released when all financial obligations to the College are satisfied
+- Official copies of your academic transcript can be forwarded to any school and/or agency upon your official request to the Office of the Registrar. - o Transcripts are only released when all financial obligations to the University are satisfied.